 When it comes to substance abuse treatment, there certainly seems to be some moral confusion today.
-This misinformation relating treatment for these issues have gained so much traction, that the white house itself needed to step in to clear the air amid this rising problem.
 One needs only search treatment, to find a plethora of misinformation spread out throughout the internet.

 Although the best way to handle misinformation is by producing more accurate information to combat it, one can’t help but wonder what caused this trend in the start.
 However, the most important subject, in this case, is the understanding of what treatment is and what it does.

 In simplistic terms, according to the NIH treatment is:

 “intended to help addicted individuals stop compulsive drug seeking and use.
 Treatment can occur in a variety of settings, take many different forms, and last for different lengths of time.”

 Even with the dictionary definition of what treatment is, unfortunately, it is a largely nuanced subject that varies from individuals, locations, and even culture on certain aspects.
 Also, while being extremely informative, it doesn’t truly answer the pertinent question as to what it is.
 In a more complex sense, treatment is the manipulation of the brain of an addict by an outside force.
 This is then manipulated to improve the living situation of the person afflicted.
 Like getting rid of a bad habit.